afang5472/binaryfang/README.md

 ```

-For detailed usage example, please see examples folder inside this repo. the examples folder gives serveral usage sample in CTFs which might give you some inspiration :)
+For detailed usage example, please see examples folder inside this repo.

+The examples folder gives serveral usage sample in CTFs which might give you some inspiration :)

 ### Functionality